BLI3980/git_quick_guide/git_beginner_instruction.md

 5. You can make changes to your project from another computer or directly on GitHub.Someone else who has access to your remote repository can also make changes to it and ask for your permission to accept those changes

-6. In order to sync your local repository with remote, download (*pull*) the most recent verion of repository from remote location to your local location
+6. In order to sync your local repository with remote, download (*pull*) the most recent version of repository from remote location to your local location
 <p> </p>

 ## Steps of how to perform changes on open-source projects published on Github: